kgajera/hrvst-cli/docs/commands/Alias.md

 # Alias

 Aliases provide a convenient way to reference a project and task assignment.
-After creating an alias, you can use it to start a timer.
+After creating an alias, you can use it to log time or start a timer.

 ## List all aliases